blancoh/jenkins-packer-pipeline/README.md

 Jenkinsfile Pipeline script will execute the following steps.

-1) Jenkins pulls the latest Github repository and executes the latest Jenkinsfile.
+1) Pull the Github Master branch and execute the latest Jenkinsfile.

 2) Terraform init to download required modules.